Cybersecurity Guidelines for Business Travel

 Activate Device Locks and Identity Management Tools

 Device locks can be annoying but using them creates a layer of defense if your laptop or smartphone is stolen.
 Likewise, using strong passwords and multi-factor authentication (MFA) protects your accounts from being compromised.
-Consider using a password manager to keep your credentials locked up.
+Consider using an IT-approved password manager, but make sure you understand what you can and cannot use it for.

 Limit File Storage on Your Device